How to Estimate Total Fabric Cost for Any Sewing Project

 Cutting Waste

 Even with perfect measurements, some fabric is wasted at every cut.
 Cutting around shaped pattern pieces (armholes, necklines, curved seat covers) wastes more than cutting rectangles.
-Budget an additional ¼–½ yard for straight-cut projects, 10–15% for garments, and 25–40% for complex upholstery.
+Budget an additional ¼ to ½ yard for straight-cut projects, 10 to 15 percent for garments, and 25 to 40 percent for complex upholstery.
+See our rundown of common buying mistakes for the buffers that catch most sewists off guard.

 Thread, Zippers, and Notions